buildbot/buildbot/master/docs/developer/data.rst

         In the example above, a call to ``produceEvent({ 'pubid' : 10, 'name' : 'Winchester' }, 'opened')`` would result in a message with routing key ``('pub', '10', 'opened')``.

-        Several paths can be send in order to be consistent with rest endpoints.
+        Several paths can be specified in order to be consistent with rest endpoints.

     .. py:attribute:: entityType